railsbridge/bridge_troll/README.markdown

 ```
 rails s
 ```

-and go to http://localhost:3000/ and you can play with the app.
+Go to http://localhost:3000/ and verify your successs!
+You can play with the app locally to become more familiar with it.
 (Pro-tip: to create a valid user without setting up email, run User.last.confirm! in the Rails console after signing up.)

 ### Running tests

-You will need to install phantomjs for tests to run successfully.
+This project has many tests that you should run before submitting a pull request, even if it's just a simple text change.
+You will need to install PhantomJS to run the tests.
 On OSX with Homebrew, try
 ```
 brew install phantomjs
 ```